hackclub/hackclub/workshops/pixel_art_pad/README.md

   }
   ```

-After defining the `draw()` function, we will create an `if` condition to check whether the left mouse button is clicked or not:
+After defining the `draw()` function, we will create an `if` condition to check whether the left mouse button is clicked or not.
+We will be traversing through the grid using two `for` loops to find which tile was clicked.
+Then, the selected color from the color palette is applied to the tile using `grid[b][a].color = selected;`

 ```java
   if (mousePressed && mouseButton == LEFT)